This policy is based on

 Sometimes the situation can be approached with the child in an unobtrusive way such as, “How did you hurt your eye?” or “Did you have any breakfast this morning?”
 This can lead to more information.
 However if the child does not offer any more information do not push the matter.
 Also do not ask a leading question or one which provides an answer like, “Did you fall off your bike?”

-If you notice anything about a child which concerns you pass the information to the Child Protection Officer (Xenia James) as soon as possible, do not wait until the end of the event.
-If Xenia James is not at the event inform the most senior committee member at the event.
+If you notice anything about a child which concerns you pass the information to the Child Protection Officer (Kris Harvey) as soon as possible, do not wait until the end of the event.
+If Kris Harvey is not at the event, inform the most senior committee member at the event.
 Do this even if the child has provided an explanation but also pass on what that explanation was.

 If a child tells you something that concerns you – listen, support and pass information on